jaju/sax-plucker-clj/README.md

 # sax-plucker

 A Clojure library to deal with SAX-streams in a chunked manner, plucking cohesive pieces and streaming them.
-Uses `data.xml` - without absolutely any validations.
-Assumes well-formed XML.
+Uses `data.xml` - without absolutely any validations. *Assumes well-formed XML*.

 ## Motivation
 This library is primarily meant to deal with very large XMLs (hence, SAX), but where there are many repeating,